Physiotherapy Consent Form

 • Improve women’s health, especially during pregnancy.

-Before initiating physiotherapy, written permission has to be taken from the patient regarding the management plan.
+Before initiating physiotherapy, written permission has to be obtained from the patient regarding the management plan.
 It is an essential part of treatment as the patient’s body has to be physically manipulated and necessitates proper documentation of the process to be undergone.
 The main factors to be mentioned in the Physiotherapy Consent Form are discussed below:

 • Name and credentials of the referring physician.